ohookins/upnp_tunnel_updater/README.md

 You can also specify ```-noop``` to find the IP but not update the Tunnelbroker configuration.

+A local cache file will be saved (named by default ```.upnp_tunnel_updater.cache```) in the current directory, with the current IP address.
+This will be checked on each run to avoid making unnecessary updates to the Tunnelbroker config.

 # TODO
-* Local cache file to prevent spurious update attempts of remote config.
 * Subscribing to the event endpoint and remaining resident for continuous updates.
 * Code cleanup.